 Coverage under this General Permit remains in effect until a Notice of Termination is submitted in SMARTS and approved by the applicable Regional Water Board where the project is located.
 The discharger is responsible for any missed or outstanding invoices if the Regional Water Board denies the Notice of Termination.
 For outstanding invoices, a complete Notice of Termination must be received by the Regional Water Board 90 days from the original invoice date in order to cancel the invoice.
 The invoice is deemed valid and payable if a complete Notice of Termination is received after 90 days.

 This General Permit allows a discharger to terminate portions of a construction project if those portions have been sold to another owner.
 This General Permit is not transferable, so the new owner has the responsibility to obtain coverage, update the Stormwater Pollution Prevention Plan (SWPPP), and comply with General Permit requirements.
 The seller must notify the new owner about their responsibilities concerning this General Permit and must notify the State Water Board by submitting the new owner's name, address, and phone number on the Change of Information form for the termination to be processed.
 The seller must also disclose the state of construction, if construction activity is ongoing, or if the post-construction requirements are completed.
-The new owner for ongoing construction activity after the change of ownership is not exempt from this General Permits SWPPP requirements and must submit new Permit Registration Documents within 30 days of the date of change of ownership.
+The new owner for ongoing construction activity after the change of ownership is not exempt from this General Permit’s SWPPP requirements and must submit new Permit Registration Documents within 30 days of the date of change of ownership.
 The new owner is expected to review and update the existing SWPPP to ensure it is appropriate for the construction activity being undertaken.

 The Legally Responsible Person is always ultimately responsible for project compliance.
 This individual must certify the Permit Registration Documents and will be the recipient of any Notices of Violations or Administrative Civil Liabilities (fines) for the project.